Skip to main content

 A colour photograph of a royal orb, coloured in gold with green and blue gems

+Replica Sovereign's Orb.
+About 1953, Britain, XXI.85 12.
 The Sovereign's Orb is believed to have been first used in an English coronation by either Henry V or his son, Henry VI.
-It represented the earthly world and the Christian faith, protected by the monarchy.
-Replica Sovereign's Orb.
-About 1953, Britain.

 Seventy Years of Replicas

-By the 1970s, several sets of replica Crown Jewels were held by the Department of Trade and Industry.
+By the 1970s, several sets of replica crown jewels were held by the Department of Trade and Industry.
 One set was gifted to the Tower of London in 1976.
-The donation was just in time for Queen Elizabeth II's silver jubilee, marking 25 years on the throne.
-This replica set was then used by the education team in teaching sessions until the early 2000s.
+It was used by the Education Team in teaching sessions until the early 2000s.

 Comments